jpoirier/cr_lib/readme.txt

 Notes to me
 -----------

-- include gmake executable
+- include gmake executable?
-- TCC and DMC compiler links and information
+- TCC and DMC compiler links and information?
 - pthread required to build demo_4.c on Windows